HL7/cql-ig/input/pages/patterns.md

 <div class="new-content" markdown="1">

-As discussed in the [Activity Extent](#activity-extent) section, to represent Antithrombotic Therapy Not Administered, implementing systems reference the canonical of the "Antithrombotic
+As discussed in the [Activity Extent](#activity-extent) section, to represent "Antithrombotic Therapy Not Administered", implementing systems can use the [`codeOptions`]({{site.data.fhir.ver.ext}}/StructureDefinition-codeOptions.html) extension on the `MedicationRequest.medication` element to reference the "Antithrombotic Therapy" value set, and set the status to `not-done`.
+This MedicationRequest then represents the statement that a provider did not administer any of the medications in the "Antithrombotic Therapy" value set.
-Therapy" value set using the ([codeOptions]({{site.data.fhir.ver.ext}}/StructureDefinition-codeOptions.html)) extension to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
-By referencing the value set URI to negate the entire value set rather than a specific member code from the value set, clinicians are not forced to arbitrarily select a specific medication from the "Antithrombotic Therapy" value set that they did not administer in order to negate.

 When this pattern is used in FHIR resources, the CQL needs to take this into account by looking for the `codeOptions` extension: